Manage database availability groups in Exchange Server

 Enumerated DAG network settings for a multi-subnet DAG

 DAG networks and iSCSI networks

 By default, DAGs perform discovery of all networks detected and configured for use by the underlying cluster.
-This includes any Internet SCSI (iSCSI) networks in use as a result of using iSCSI storage for one or more DAG members.
+This discovery includes that of any Internet SCSI (iSCSI) networks in use as a result of using iSCSI storage for one or more DAG members.
 As a best practice, iSCSI storage should use dedicated networks and network adapters.
-These networks shouldn't be managed by the DAG or its cluster, or used as DAG networks (MAPI or replication).
-Instead, these networks should be manually disabled from use by the DAG, so they can be dedicated to iSCSI storage traffic.
+These networks shouldn't be managed by the DAG or its cluster, or be used as DAG networks (MAPI or replication).
+Instead, these networks should be manually disabled from use by the DAG so that they can be dedicated to iSCSI storage traffic.
 To disable iSCSI networks from being detected and used as DAG networks, configure the DAG to ignore any currently detected iSCSI networks using the Set-DatabaseAvailabilityGroupNetwork cmdlet, as shown in this example:

 Set-DatabaseAvailabilityGroupNetwork -Identity DAG2\DAGNetwork02 -ReplicationEnabled:$false -IgnoreNetwork:$true

 This command will also disable the network for use by the cluster.
 Although the iSCSI networks will continue to appear as DAG networks, they won't be used for MAPI or replication traffic after running the above command.

 Mailbox servers that are members of a DAG have some properties specific to high availability that should be configured as described in the following sections:

 The AutoDatabaseMountDial parameter specifies the automatic database mount behavior after a database failover.
 You can use the Set-MailboxServer cmdlet to configure the AutoDatabaseMountDial parameter with any of the following values: